corrados/edrumulus/README.md

 ## Project log

-- (12/22/2020) Just tested BLE MIDI (i.e. MIDI over bluetooth) and it worked perfectly.
+- (12/22/2020) Just tested BLE MIDI (i.e. MIDI over bluetooth).
+I could successfully connect to GarageBand on an iPhone.
+Unfortunately, the bluetooth connection caused some interference in the audio input signal so that the threshold had to be increased and also we got a lot of false detections on low velocity hits at the edge of the pad.
+So for future hardware designs some shielding should be considered.
 Also, I started looking at the second piezo signal to support rim shot detection.

 - (12/20/2020) The positional sensing algorithm is now also ported to the ESP32 micro controller.
 I have made a